kacirekj/simple-image-gallery-viewer/README.md

 # Sigvie - The Simple Image Gallery Viewer

-Sigvie follows the Unix philosophy: do one thing well.
 It is a small Python script that displays images and videos from a local folder in a chronological gallery layout, giving you a simple Google Photos-like view of your local media directly in the browser.
-For editing tags and other things, use different software.
+Sigvie follows the Unix philosophy: do one thing well - for editing tags and other things, use a different complementary software.

 ## Demo